-4. Exceptions Following MiCA's adoption, whitepapers are likely to become the most expensive component of cryptoasset public offerings due to the likely need to involve legal, financial, and IT experts in preparing such documents.
+4. Exceptions Following MiCA's adoption, whitepapers will become the most expensive component of crypto-asset public offerings due to the likely need to involve legal, financial, and IT experts in preparing such documents.
 However, the cost for issuers could be dramatically decreased if any of MiCA's exemptions from drafting, notifying, and publishing of whitepapers applies.
-According to the provisions in the draft Regulation, whitepapers will not be required when crypto-assets are offered for free, as would be the case with crypto airdrops used to advertise new projects, when the public offering is considered small - available to less than 150 people per Member State or for a total consideration of less than EUR 1 million - and when the crypto-assets are offered solely to qualified (professional) investors.
-In addition to those instances, whitepapers will not be necessary for crypto-assets issued as reward for the maintenance of DLT networks, such as coins created through the process of validating transactions popularly known as "mining".
-And finally, the distribution of unique, nonfungible tokens (NFTs), like the ones used to sell digital artworks online, will also fall under the exemptions.
-This latter category may prove to cover some of the most substantial crypto transactions, since NFT markets have exploded in recent months with pieces such as "EVERYDAYS: THE FIRST 5000 DAYS" by Mike 'Beeple' Winkelmann, selling for record-breaking \$69.3 million and several "CryptoPunk" pictures, selling for over \$7 million each.
+According to the provisions in the Regulation, whitepapers are not required when crypto-assets are offered for free, as would be the case with crypto airdrops used to advertise new projects, when the public offering is considered small - available to less than 150 people per Member State or for a total consideration of less than EUR 1 million - and when the crypto-assets are offered solely to qualified (professional) investors.
+In addition to those instances, whitepapers will not be necessary for crypto-assets offered as reward for the maintenance of DLT networks, such as coins created through the process of validating transactions popularly known as "mining" or "staking".
+And finally, the distribution of unique, nonfungible tokens (NFTs), like the ones used to sell digital artworks online, will also fall under the exemptions, provided that they are truly unique and not-fungible, as mentioned in chapter 3.
+This latter category may prove to cover some of the most substantial crypto transactions, since NFT markets have exploded since its origin with pieces such as "EVERYDAYS: THE FIRST 5000 DAYS" by Mike 'Beeple' Winkelmann, selling for record-breaking \$69.3 million and several "CryptoPunk" pictures, selling for over \$7 million each.
 As stated in MiCA's preamble and accompanying EU Commission Impact Assessment, the exemptions are meant to introduce a degree of proportionality for public offers limited in value or reach and avoid discouraging startups and SMEs from engaging in small scale projects, which can often prove to be the drivers of innovation, due to heavy administrative costs.
-5. Expected Effects The rules on offering and admission to trading that MiCA is expected to introduce in relation to crypto-assets other than asset-referenced and e-money tokens, demonstrate best how the draft Regulation will increase consumer protection and contribute towards establishing the credibility of the crypto sector.
-Probably the biggest shift from current practice that MiCA will cause is to attach civil liability to all statements and material omissions made in crypto-asset whitepapers.
-Post adoption issuers will need to be very careful in describing their products thoroughly, without including any misleading information or making assertions about the future value of tokens when unable to guarantee it, which should increase investor confidence in official marketing documents related to crypto offerings.
-Of course, some of these improvements will come at the expense of decentralized finance (DeFi) projects.
-For example, the obligation of legal incorporation, which has the purpose of guaranteeing issuers' accountability, will essentially prohibit crypto-assets with unidentifiable issuers from EU trading platforms.
+5. Expected Effects The rules on offering and admission to trading that MiCA introduces in relation to crypto-assets other than asset-referenced and e-money tokens, demonstrate best how the Regulation will increase consumer protection and contribute towards establishing the credibility of the crypto sector.
+Probably the biggest shift from current practice that MiCA causes is to attach civil liability to all statements and material omissions made in crypto-asset whitepapers.
+Issuers will need to be very careful in describing their products thoroughly, without including any misleading information or making claims about the future value of tokens while being unable to guarantee it.
+This should increase investor confidence in official marketing documents related to crypto Of course, some of these improvements will come at the expense of decentralized finance (DeFi) projects.
+For example, the obligation of legal incorporation, which has the purpose of guaranteeing issuers' accountability, will essentially prohibit crypto-assets with unidentifiable offerors from EU trading platforms.
 Similarly, the compulsory drafting of whitepapers, necessary to increase transparency, will add to the administrative costs for issuers.
 Yet such expenses will be offset by the EU-wide passporting regime for crypto-assets, which will create efficiency by removing the need to seek admission separately in each Member State.
 Ultimately, MiCA's adoption is a balancing exercise that will sacrifice some of the freedom and flexibility associated with crypto projects in order to weed out illegal activities that such digital assets have enabled to proliferate.